Chip log: History

 All nautical instruments that measure the speed of a ship through water are known as logs.
-This nomenclature dates back to the days of sail, when sailors tossed a log attached to a rope knotted at regular intervals off the stern of a ship.
+This nomenclature dates back to the days of sail, when sailors attached a piece of lumber (a "log" of wood) to a rope knotted at regular intervals off the stern of a ship.
 Sailors counted the number of knots that passed through their hands in a given time to determine the ship's speed.
 Today, sailors and aircraft pilots still express speed in knots.

 Construction

 A chip log consists of a wooden board attached to a line (the log-line).
 The log-line has a number of knots at uniform intervals.
 The log-line is wound on a reel so the user can easily pay it out.

 Over time, log construction standardized.
 The shape is a quarter circle, or quadrant with a radius of 5 in or 6 in, and 0.5 in thick.
-The log-line attaches to the board with a bridle of three lines that connect to the vertex and to the two ends of the quadrant's arc.
+The log-line attaches to the board with a bridle of three lines that connect to the quadrant's vertex and the two ends of its arc.
 To ensure the log submerges and orients correctly in the water, the bottom of the log is weighted with lead.
 This provides more resistance in the water, and a more accurate and repeatable reading.
 The bridle attaches in such a way that a strong tug on the log-line makes one or two of the bridle's lines release, enabling a sailor to retrieve the log.